vriddhi20digitalfarms/Vriddhi2.0/README.md

 ## 🚀 Overview

 **Vriddhi 2.0** is an end-to-end agricultural technology platform designed to bridge the gap between smallholder farming and high-value climate finance. **[Access the Live Platform Here](https://vriddhi2-0.onrender.com/)** to test the interactive dashboard, map telemetry, and verification flows.
-By integrating satellite telemetry, custom-built autonomous hardware, local edge-artificial intelligence, and a lightweight tamper-proof cryptographic ledger, Vriddhi 2.0 automates farm monitoring, precise micro-interventions, and verifiable environmental reporting.
+By integrating satellite telemetry, custom-built autonomous hardware, local edge-artificial intelligence, a lightweight tamper-proof cryptographic ledger, and localized voice guidance, Vriddhi 2.0 automates farm monitoring, precise micro-interventions, and verifiable environmental reporting.

 ---

 ## ⚙️ How It Works: The Workflow Architecture

-1. **Field Selection & Satellite Telemetry (Landing & Map Pages):**
+1. **Field Selection, Satellite Telemetry & Regional Walkthrough (Landing & Map Pages):**
-   Farmers select their field area of interest on an interactive web map.
-These coordinates interface directly with **Google Earth Engine (GEE)** to extract multi-spectral Sentinel-2 data, instantly computing baseline environmental indices like **NDVI** (vegetation health/greenness), **NDWI** (surface water content), and **NDMI** (moisture stress).
+   Farmers interact with an intuitive landing page where platform steps are visually detailed and reinforced with an integrated **Assamese voice note guide** (designed to bridge the digital literacy gap for local farming communities, with a complete roadmap for all major Indian regional languages).
+Selected field coordinates interface directly with **Google Earth Engine (GEE)** to extract multi-spectral Sentinel-2 data, instantly computing baseline environmental indices like **NDVI** (vegetation health/greenness), **NDWI** (surface water content), and **NDMI** (moisture stress).
 2. **Autonomous Drone Flight & Edge Scanning:**
    Upon receiving a launch signal and target coordinates from the web backend (`app.py`), the Raspberry Pi-powered drone executes a localized flight mission, hovering to capture high-resolution RGB/NIR imagery using onboard cameras.
 3. **Local Edge-AI Processing:**
-   Captured imagery passes through our custom **Multi model self-supervised reconstruction based anomaly detection system** running directly on.
+   Captured imagery passes through our custom **Multi model self-supervised reconstruction based anomaly detection system** running directly on the edge node.
 The model evaluates reconstruction error to instantly filter pristine foliage from stressed or diseased crops.
 4. **Precision Spot-Spraying:**
    Instead of blanket-spraying chemicals across the entire field, the system isolates exact GPS coordinates of detected anomalies, reducing agrochemical usage by up to 40%.
 5. **Cryptographic Blockchain Logging:**